-(1) Whether the species of tree is appropriate for its location;

-(2) Whether the species of tree is an invasive species;

-(3) Whether the crown, stem, or root growth has developed in a manner that would prevent continued healthy growth or is negatively impacting other trees;

-(4) Whether maintenance of the tree creates an unreasonable burden for the property owner; and

-(5) Whether the removal will significantly affect public safety or neighborhood character based on the following:

-(a) The age, size, form, species, general condition, pruning history and any unique qualities or attributes of the trees;

-(b) The cumulative impacts of current and prior tree removals in the area; and b.
+- (1) Whether the species of tree is appropriate for its location; - (2) Whether the species of tree is an invasive species; - (3) Whether the crown, stem, or root growth has developed in a manner that would prevent continued healthy growth or is negatively impacting other trees; - (4) Whether maintenance of the tree creates an unreasonable burden for the property owner; and - (5) Whether the removal will significantly affect public safety or neighborhood character based on the following: - (a) The age, size, form, species, general condition, pruning history and any unique qualities or attributes of the trees; - (b) The cumulative impacts of current and prior tree removals in the area; and - (c) When the tree is associated with a grove, whether removal of the tree will have a significant adverse impact on the viability of other trees or make other trees considerably more vulnerable to windthrow. - b.
 Approval Standards: The Urban Forester will at a minimum condition the removal of tree based on MMC 16.32.042 I.2.a.(3) and the Urban Forester will condition the removal of each tree upon the planting of additional replacement tree(s) as outlined in Table 16.32.042.I.3.b: